Concerns about Chocolate and Heavy Metals

 Cacao trees are mostly known for their ability to extract from the soil beneficial nutrients and minerals like magnesium, copper and iron.
 This is why cocoa beans are truly revered as a genuine superfood.

 At Santa Barbara Chocolate Company, we have forged strong relationships with farmers and suppliers to ensure consistency, safety, and fair trade practices.
 We test our couverture chocolate products regularly for heavy metals using third party, independent laboratories.
 Our goal is to stay well below the normal acceptable range established for chocolate according to the stringent California Proposition 65's "clear and sensible guidelines" for chocolate and cocoa companies.
-Such products that stay below the following guidelines for lead and cadmium content do not require warning labels.
+Such products that stay below the following guidelines for lead and cadmium content do not require warning labels and are compliant with Prop 65.

-These are the California Proposition 65 guidelines for lead and cadmium content in chocolate:
+These are the California Proposition 65 guidelines for lead and cadmium content in chocolate up to the year 2025.:

 % Cacao LEAD CADMIUM